propra-tech/mdpdfmake/README.md

 ### Contributing

 Contributions to this project are welcome!
-If you're interested in adding a feature or fixing a bug, please open a new issue or pull request.
+If you're interested in adding a feature or fixing a bug, please open a pull request.

 ### License